 These Skills are in research preview and available exclusively to Claude for Financial Services users who sign up on our waitlist.
 We will periodically review this list and grant interested users access to this feature.
 If you have an Enterprise plan, you should contact your account manager to receive priority access.

-This article provides an overview of six specialized Skills designed for financial services workflows.
-If you’re looking for information about Skills in general, see What are Skills?
+This article provides an overview of eleven specialized Skills designed for financial services workflows.
+If you're looking for information about Skills in general, see What are Skills?

 This Skill generates peer benchmarking tables with valuation multiples and operating metrics that auto-refresh with live data.